Chocolate Agar: Composition, Preparation, Uses

 Haemophilus influenzae on chocolate agar

 Chocolate Agar (CAP or CHOC) is a nonselective, enriched medium used for the isolation and identification of fastidious pathogens.
-Chocolate agar is prepared by heating blood agar, which in turn ruptures the red blood cell (RBC) and releases nutrients that aid in the growth of fastidious bacteria, most notably Haemophilus and Neisseria species.
+Heating of blood agar produces this agar.
+This in turn ruptures the red blood cell (RBC) and releases nutrients aiding in the growth of fastidious bacteria, most notably Haemophilus and Neisseria species.
 The name is derived from the fact that the lysis of RBC gives the medium a chocolate-brown color.

 Principle

-In-house prepared chocolate agar is modified blood agar which is heated to lyze the RBC.
+In-house prepared chocolate agar is modification of blood agar by heating to lyze the RBC.
 The lysis of RBC releases intracellular nutrients such as hemoglobin, hemin (X factor), and the coenzyme nicotinamide adenine dinucleotide (NAD or V factor) into the agar for utilization by fastidious bacteria.
 Peptone provides the organism with nitrogen, amino acids, and other elements essential for growth, sodium chloride maintains the osmotic balance, and agar acts as a solidifying agent.

 In commercial preparation, casein and animal tissue digest provides the organism with nitrogen, amino acids, and other elements.
-Since Neisseria species are highly sensitive to toxic substances such as fatty acids; cornstarch is added to neutralize possible toxic metabolites.
+Since Neisseria species are highly sensitive to toxic substances such as fatty acids; addition of cornstarch neutralizes possible toxic metabolites.
 Potassium phosphate helps to maintain a uniform pH during growth.
 Hemoglobin solution provides X factor (hemin) required by Haemophilus species, and isovitox enrichment provides V-factor (nicotinamide dinucleotide), and other complex compounds that enhance the growth of Neisseria species.

 Composition of Chocolate Agar